Bayesian Calibration for Activity Based Models: Bayesian Model Formulation

 \section{Bayesian Model Formulation}

-An activity-based transportation simulator runs are computationally expensive and thus a limited number of simulation runs can be carried out.
-The problem of calibration is formulated as an optimisation problem with the objective of minimizing the difference between the observed flows $y$ and simulated flows $\eta\left(\theta\right)$:
+Our calibration problem is formulated as an optimisation problem with the objective of minimizing the difference between the observed traffic flows $y$ and simulated flows $\eta\left(z,\theta\right)$:

-Here the constraint set $A$ represents a modeler's prior knowledge about feasible ranges of the activity-based model parameters.
-Without loss of generality we omit the static variable $z$ that is known to the models and does not need to be calibrated.
-The goal is to find an optimal value of $\theta$ which will align the simulator's predicted outputs with the true process.
+where the vector of input parameters $\theta \in \mathbb{R}^p$ represent coefficients of choice models used by the transportation ABMs and the constraint set $A\in \mathbb{R}^{p\times 2}$ represents a modeler's prior knowledge about feasible ranges of the parameters $a_{i1}\le \theta_i \le a_{i2}$.
+The univariate loss function $\mathcal{L}$ calculates how close the observed data $y$ is to the simulated outputs $\eta \left(z, \theta \right)$.
+Without loss of generality, we omit the static variable $z$ that is known to the modeler and does not need to be calibrated.

-The form of the loss function $\mathcal{L}$ depends on the observation error term $e$, and a systematic error term accounting for the difference between the model output and the traffic observations $\epsilon(\theta)$.
+The form of the loss function $\mathcal{L}$ depends on the observation error $e$, and systematic error $\epsilon(\theta)$ terms of Equation \ref{eq:y=eta+ep+e}.
 Assuming both of the error terms to be Normal with zero mean, we get the least-squares loss function